Seattle: The Pacific Northwest City Fueled by Coffee

 Marie Semple’s Where’d You Go Bernadette is another Seattle-set book converted to the screen and while it’s a secondary plot line, those blackberries that choke any unattended green space in town are all too real.
 Take note: Vancouver, Canada, often acts as a stand in for Seattle in movies and TV shows set here.
 Both cities are green and full of water features, but only one has the Space Needle in the skyline.

-Read our guide to the best small towns in the US or join Going and get cheap flights delivered right to your inbox.
+Read our guide to the best small towns in the US or join Going and get cheap flights to Seattle and around the world delivered right to your inbox.

 Other Seattle guides